vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_ReparentTablet.md

 ---
 ## vtctldclient ReparentTablet

-### Synopsis

 Reparent a tablet to the current primary in the shard.
-This only works if the current replica position matches the last known reparent action.

 ```
-vtctldclient ReparentTablet <alias> [flags]
+vtctldclient ReparentTablet <alias>
 ```

 ### Options